fightingj305/ecgo/README.md

-# ECGO: Mobile ECG for Arrhythmia Detection
+# ECGO: Mobile ECG for Arrhythmia Detection - Treehacks 2025 Winner for Most Crazy Idea (Sponsored by Eigenlayer)

 See our devpost!
 https://devpost.com/software/ecgo